jeremyneveu/m2-npac-grac/chapters/en/01_FLRW_metric.md

 :::

-### Cartesian coordinates
+### Cartesian parameterization

 The flat-universe case greatly simplifies the calculations that follow.
-Since the assumption of zero curvature is compatible with the ever-stricter constraints of cosmological observations, we will henceforth concentrate our analytical developments on the flat universe, mentioning results for the general case where necessary.
+Since the assumption of zero curvature is compatible with the increasingly stringent constraints of cosmological observations, we will henceforth concentrate our analytical developments on the flat universe, mentioning results for the general case where necessary.
 In the case of zero curvature, it may be convenient to use Cartesian comoving coordinates $(ct, x, y, z)$, such as :
 \begin{equation}
 \sigma_1 = x,\quad \sigma_2 = y,\quad \sigma_3 = z,\quad \sigma^2 = x^2 + y^2 + z^2
 \end{equation}
 The FLRW metric is written in a flat universe:
 \begin{equation}
-g_{pmatrix} =
+g_{\mu\nu} =
 \begin{pmatrix}
 -1 & 0 & 0 & 0 \\
-0 & a^2(t) & 0 & 0\\
+0 & a^2(t) & 0 & 0 \\
 0 & 0 & a^2(t) & 0 \\
 0 & 0 & 0 & a^2(t)
 \end{pmatrix}
 \end{equation}